CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

 output values in the Node Editor.
 Note that the custom object class script containing the class and the NN model file itself must all share the same name to import the custom attributes into a FOQUS node.
-If certain custom attributes are not used, users should not include them in the custom class definition.
+If certain custom attributes are not used, it is best if users do not include them in the custom class definition;
+for example, the attribute *normalization_function* is not required in this example and therefore is excluded in the code below.
+See *FOQUS.examples.other_files.ML_AI_Plugin.mea_column_model__training_customnormform.py* for an example implementing a custom normalization function.

 Users must ensure the proper script name is used in the following places, replacing *example_model* with the desired model name: